Student Off-Campus Residence Permits

 The complexes are managed by Housing & Residential Services.

-How do I get an off-campus “H” parking permit?
+How do I apply for a parking permit?

-Housing’s Parking & Transportation webpage provides essential information for each type of housing complex.
+Housing’s Parking & Transportation webpage provides essential information for each type of housing.

 When & where may I park on campus?

-After-hours and on weekends, the permit gives you the same parking privileges as a Night & Weekend permit.
+After-hours and on weekends, the permits give you the same parking privileges as a Night & Weekend permit.

 Thus, parking is allowed in any of the lots and spaces allocated to visitors/students or faculty/staff.

 Restrictions may apply.
-For example, the permit doesn’t allow you to park in faculty or staff
+For example, the permits do not allow you to park in faculty or staff

 spaces marked “At All Times”.